Ayurvedic Nutrition and Health Consultant

 Spices, herbs and oils in Ayurveda

-- Fundamentals of Ayurvedic spice and herbology (Dravyaguna)
+- Basics of Ayurvedic spice and herb teachings (Dravyaguna)

-- Type-specific and practical application of spices in everyday life to improve food tolerance (Karana)
+- Type-appropriate and practical use of spices in everyday life to improve food tolerance (Karana)

 - Detailed discussion of 21 selected Ayurvedic spices according to their properties and qualities